grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise/" >}}) version 10.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

 You can configure SAML authentication in Grafana through the user interface (UI) or the Grafana configuration file.
-For instructions on how to set up SAML using the Grafana configuration file, refer to [Configure SAML authentication in Grafana]({{< relref "../saml/" >}}).
+For instructions on how to set up SAML using the Grafana configuration file, refer to [Configure SAML authentication using the configuration file]({{< relref "../saml/" >}}).

 The Grafana SAML UI provides the following advantages over configuring SAML in the Grafana configuration file: